Kristina is a trained Balkan Diskurs correspondent from Ljubuški who focuses on

 The climate and soil in Herzegovina favor the development of one of the most consumed plants – tobacco, the so-called “yellow gold” which ensured the financial income of numerous Herzegovinian families.
 While trying to restore the recognition of Herzegovinian tobacco, the memory of the tradition was immortalized by the opening of the Tobacco Museum in Ljubuški.

 Redesigning and restoring old furniture - that's what Lejla Selimović, a law graduate, does for a living.
+The whole idea of the “Wood Surgery” workshop, according to this craftswoman, revolves around the process of recognizing the potential and beauty of discarded furniture, having the ability to aesthetically breathe new life into it, and finally, finding people who are willing to trust in her.
 For eight years now, Lejla has been turning dilapidated old furniture into modern pieces that are attractive to customers.
 She began this work, as she says, spontaneously and impulsively, out of pure love.

 During the war in Bosnia and Herzegovina, many religious buildings and structures were demolished, and items, including Holy Books (the Qur'an, Bible, Torah, and Haggadah), were burned or displaced.
 Numerous families of different ethnicities have preserved some of these items and once they got the opportunity, they returned them to where they belong.